MartinAndu/TP-Apps-Informaticas/README.md

 # TP-Apps-Informaticas

 # Instructions

+These instructions shows you how to set up an Angular 4 Project.
+If you are cloning this repository into your computer, then run the following commands:

+   cd BookingRecommendationSystem
+   npm install

+Requirements:
+	nodejs

 Important: you need to use at least 1GB of disk memory.

 1) Install the latest version of node